Who Lives Next Door

-Following yesterday’s story, here’s another one about interesting people who cloak themselves as your neighbors.
+Here’s another story about interesting people who cloak themselves as your neighbors.
 Be on the watch and you just might find that the man or woman living next door to you is actually a fascinating human being.
+Engage them.
+Find out what they do.
+Learn what they think.
+The Shepherd Center in Atlanta stresses heavily that one needs the support of friends and family to heal fully and quickly from brain injury.
+Next door is a great place to start.

 I worked in construction when I was young and was good at it.
 I loved craft and had a good sense of detail.
 And I actually finished things that I started, a rare skill among carpenters.
 This made me popular with a local insurance company who provided me with a good bit of clean up work after storms.
 One day I was asked to go talk to an old fella who lived out in the woods.
 A tree had fallen on his garage and the insurance company needed a bid for the repair.